Mannyy22/aws-bootcamp-cruddur-2023/journal/week1.md

 * Docker lets us containerizes our application so the application can be used across differnt hardware devices.

 ### Creaing Dockerfile
  <p>We created a Dockerfile in `backend-flask/Dockerfile` using the commands below.
-This is a list of commands that when we run this file will assemble our image.</p>
+When we execute the Dockerfile, this file will build our image.</p>

  ```dockerfile
 FROM python:3.10-slim-buster